tejanarra/iOS-Development/Dicee-iOS13/README.md

 ## What I Learned

-* How to clone an existing Xcode project from GitHub.
 * How to create an app with behavior and functionality.
 * How to create links between the Interface Builder files and code using IBActions and IBOutlets.
 * How to get familiar with the Xcode code editor.